github/docs/content/actions/reference/events-that-trigger-workflows.md

 {% warning %}

-**Warning**: When using the `pull_request_target` event, be mindful that it runs in the context of the base repository.
-As a result, the `GITHUB_TOKEN` has write access to the repository and the cache shares the same scope with the base branch.
-It is recommended to not run untrusted code in the same context as it may access sensitive information and manipulate the enviroment of the workflow.
-Furthermore, do not save cache if cache contents could have been altered to prevent cache posioning.
+**Warning**: When using the `pull_request_target` event, be aware that it runs in the context of the base repository.
+This means that the `GITHUB_TOKEN` has write access to the repository, and the cache shares the same scope as the base branch.
+As a result, do not run untrusted code in the same context, as there is a risk that it may access sensitive information and unexpectedly manipulate the workflow environment.
+In addition, to help prevent cache poisoning, do not save the cache if there is a possibility that the cache contents were altered.

 {% endwarning %}